 If you know anything about baking bread, you might be tempted to use its yeast instead.

-They might call beer “liquid bread,” but you don’t want your apple wine to taste like that!
+They might call beer “liquid of bread yeast,” but you don’t want your apple wine to taste like that!
 Furthermore, baking yeast is designed for much shorter periods of activation.

 In the end, you’ll risk unpleasant and unpredictable off-flavors sneaking into your apple wine.